Themolx/NukeScripts/README.md

-# Technical Director Portfolio: Custom Nuke Tools - User Guide and Problem-Solving Showcase
+#  Custom Nuke Tools - User Guide and Problem-Solving Showcase

 As a Technical Director specializing in VFX pipeline optimization, I've developed a suite of custom Nuke tools designed to solve critical workflow challenges and enhance production efficiency.
 This guide demonstrates my problem-solving approach and provides practical information for users of these tools.